Neal Pollack: Books and other media

 The Neal Pollack Anthology of American Literature, a collection of short satires of literary pomposity, was originally published by McSweeney's in 2000.
-It won the 2001 Firecracker Award for best independently published fiction and led to Pollack being named a "Hot Writer" by Rolling Stone.
+It won the 2001 Firecracker Alternative Book Award for best independently published fiction and led to Pollack being named a "Hot Writer" by Rolling Stone.
 HarperCollins later published an expanded edition.

 In 2001, to coincide with the publication of the paperback edition of his Anthology, Pollack recorded a spoken-word album on Bloodshot Records, produced by Jon Langford and featuring Sally Timms and Kelly Hogan.
 Designed to look like Harry Smith's Anthology of American Folk Music, the album is a bizarre if entertaining mishmash of styles.
 HarperCollins put the album out in 2002 as part of a boxed set of Pollack's "collected recordings," including an hour-long disc of Def Poetry Jam parodies and a fake interview with John Hodgman.

 Beneath the Axis of Evil, a parody of post-9-11 war punditry, was published in a limited edition by So New Media in 2002.
 Never Mind The Pollacks, a satirical novel about dueling rock critics, came out from HarperCollins in 2003.

 Alternadad, published by Pantheon in January 2007, first exposed Pollack's work to a wider public.
 Unlike his previous arch satires, Alternadad is a straightforward, if humorous memoir of his early days as a "cool" parent in Austin, Texas.
 Upon publication, Alternadad received a flurry of press, largely in the form of trend stories about "hipster parents."
 It was featured in Time and The New York Times, earned Pollack a cover profile in Poets & Writers, and led to a filmed feature about Pollack's family on Nightline.
 Critics were sharply divided, calling it everything from "the most offbeat parenting memoir ever written" to "indescribably dull."

 Stretch: The Unlikely Making of a Yoga Dude, a chronicle of Pollack's adventures in American yoga culture, appeared in August 2010 to largely positive reviews.
-Wrote Ann Pizer in About.com: "Those yogis who are not naturally athletic, were never a member of professional dance troupe, and were not raised in a yurt, in other words, ordinary yogis, have found our spokesmodel."
+Wrote Ann Pizer in About.com: "Those yogis who are not naturally athletic, were never a member of a professional dance troupe, and were not raised in a yurt, in other words, ordinary yogis, have found our spokesmodel."
 Pollack continues to practice and write about yoga, and occasionally teaches yoga classes and workshops around the U.S.